I-Am-Lain/ruby-project-guidelines/README.md

 		- Create a brand-new Tamagotchi.
 First prompts for name, default name is "Lil' Bub"
 	6. "Quit"
 		- Quits application.
+5. Your tama babies will lose 1 hunger every 1 minute, and 1 happiness every 2 minutes.

 ---
 ### Gems Required